arq-gabo/random-quote-machine/README.md

 - This project run starting using `npx create-react-app random-quote-machine`
 - This project was stiling using bootstrap v5
 - The state of the components we manage state from parents to chidren
-- This project was deploy using Firebase hosting
+- This project was copy and paste the build files in codepen.io

 ---